drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Axial/Equatorial Orientation of the Side Chain

-In MK-417 the side chain is axial but equatorial for the R-enantiomer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/axialequatorial-orientation-side-chain-5bd02e4d'><i class='fa fa-play' aria-hidden='true'></i></button>In MK-417 the side chain is axial but equatorial for the R-enantiomer.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other